California State Route 241: Route description

 SR 241 runs along two named tollways: its southern half is the 12 mi Foothill Transportation Corridor, and its northern half is part of the Eastern Transportation Corridor.

 The toll road begins at its interchange with Oso Parkway near Las Flores, while the right-of-way continues south as Los Patrones Parkway.
 SR 241 then heads northward through Rancho Santa Margarita and Trabuco Canyon near O'Neill Regional Park.
 It then passes through the eastern areas of Mission Viejo and Lake Forest before paralleling the rugged foothills in Irvine.
 It then runs along the easternmost edge of Irvine, with scenic views on either side, before meeting the eastern terminus of SR 133.
 SR 241 continues north as part of the Eastern Transportation Corridor following this interchange.
 SR 241 then meets SR 261 and Santiago Canyon Road (CR S18) near Irvine Lake before turning northeastward towards its northern terminus at SR 91 on the Anaheim–Yorba Linda border near the Santa Ana River.

 SR 241 is part of the California Freeway and Expressway System, as well as the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.

 History

+The original SR 241 designation became part of SR 47.

-The toll road was constructed by the Transportation Corridor Agencies, also known as the TCA, and is owned by the state of California.
+The SR 241 toll road was constructed by the Transportation Corridor Agencies, also known as the TCA, and is owned by the state of California.
 Construction was financed with bonds, which are repaid with toll revenues.
 Taxpayers are not responsible for repaying any debt if toll revenues fall short.